 Back to Stories & News

-There is growing evidence that hemangiosarcoma cancer cells originate in the bone marrow but rapidly spread to other locations in the body.
-Hemangiosarcoma often is detected first in the heart and spleen, the two most common sites where this type of tumor is found.
-This predilection for the heart and spleen is the reason these tumors are so deadly.
-Hemangiosarcomas can suddenly rupture, causing massive blood loss, and forcing owners and veterinarians to make difficult decisions within minutes of diagnosis.
+There is growing evidence that hemangiosarcoma cancer cells originate in the bone marrow and rapidly spread to other locations in the body.
+Experts often first detect hemangiosarcoma in the heart and spleen, which are the two most common sites for this type of tumor.
+This propensity for the heart and spleen is the reason these tumors are so deadly.

-Hemangiosarcoma is a disease of larger-breed, older dogs
+Hemangiosarcoma is a Disease of Larger-breed, Older Dogs

 Hemangiosarcoma most commonly affects: